siqizhang1130/Gana-Agricultural-Profit-Data-Analysis/README.md

-# Gana Agricultural Profit Data Analysis
+# Gana Agricultural Profit Analysis

 To find what determines agricultural profit in Ghana.